 As COVID-19 spurred lockdowns across the globe, Urban Sports Club had to adapt quickly.
-An app that granted access to thousands of gym and fitness studios didn’t have much to offer when all those locations closed their doors.
+They launched an app that granted access to thousands of gym and fitness studios didn’t have much to offer when all those locations closed their doors.

-Within a few weeks, the business launched 45,000 online fitness classes with more than 1,000 partners.
-Additionally, because Urban Sports Club caters to businesses that provide employee-fitness options, they began providing content about staying physically and mentally healthy while working from home.
+Within a few weeks, the business changed subscription models and launched 45,000 online fitness classes with more than 1,000 partners.
+Additionally, because Urban Sports Club caters to businesses that provide employee fitness options, they began providing content about staying physically and mentally healthy while working from home.

 As countries begin to gain control over the pandemic and gyms reopen, Urban Sports Club now has more resources and functionality to offer than ever before.